ALEX11BR/gxhk/README.md

 `gxhk` is a hotkey daemon for X, something like [`sxhkd`](https://github.com/baskerville/sxhkd).
 What makes it special is the fact that it can be configured on-the-fly the same way as [`bspwm`](https://github.com/baskerville/bspwm): through a socket in which commands to bind keys, to unbind previously bound keys, or even show infos about the bound keys can be sent.

 ## Usage
 Hotkeys are case-insensitive, with this syntax: `modifier1-modifier2-...-key`.
-For more info on this, check [this link](https://github.com/jezek/xgbutil/blob/master/keybind/keybind.go#L125) of the underlaying library.
+For more info on this, check [this link](https://pkg.go.dev/github.com/alex11br/xgbutil@v0.0.0-20211225011412-f2944427ac98/keybind#hdr-Key_sequence_format) of the underlaying library.
+Note that, for this moment, controling for the lock (Caps Lock) and the mod2 (Num Lock) modifiers isn't allowed.

 The app uses by default some config files: `/etc/gxhkrc` and `$XDG_CONFIG_HOME/gxhk/gxhkrc`.
-Using the `-C` flag, they can be ignored, and with the `-c` flag, new ones can be used.
-Using the `-s` flag, a different socket besides the default `/tmp/gxhk.sock` can be used.
+Using the `-C` flag, they can be ignored, and with the `-c` flag, new ones can be specified.
+Using the `-s` flag, a different socket besides the default `/tmp/gxhk.sock` can be specified.

 Here are some examples:
 ```sh